juan-cristobal-andrews/Linear-Classifier-with-Softmax/index.md

 ### 1.3 Test Data

-This corresponds to leftover (25%) data.
-Even though in this scenario we already know it's classification, we will simulate a more realistic case in which we don't, in order to "predict" it's colors.
+Corresponds to leftover (25%) data.
+Even though in this scenario we already know it's classification, we will simulate a more realistic case in which we don't in order to "predict" it's true colors.

 ```R
 # Display data